-In 1913, with the support of Batumi Agricultural Community, the garden established contact with famous Japanese firms: Nursery Company and Seitaro Arai, granting the garden with 314 species of Japanese plants.
+In 1913, with the support of Batumi Agricultural Community, the Garden established contacts with two famous Japanese firms: “Nursery Company” and “Seitaro Arai”, which allowed for the addition of 314 species of Japanese plants.